JACGWD/web-iv-2025/installing-bitnami-mamp.md

 If you are installing Bitnami or MAMP on your own macOS machine, <strong>do not install the software in a folder that is saved to iCloud</strong>.
 For example: Desktop or Documents.

-You can create a new "Local Documents" folder within your home folder and install the software there.
+You can create a new "Local Documents" folder within your home Documents folder and install the software there.

 ![Install screen](./img/week-1/03-desktop-folder.png)